|

 - From there, the airborne mercury is deposited on land and water, where microorganisms convert it into a more biologically active form, methylmercury.

-The methylmercury then works its way up the food chain.
-Because organisms tend to store mercury, not excrete it, concentrations of mercury get higher and higher as larger, longer-living creatures gobble up smaller ones.
+concentrations of mercury get higher and higher as larger, longer-living creatures gobble up smaller ones.
 By the time you get to a top predator fish like a swordfish, albacore tuna, or shark, the concentrations are quite high.
+Fish can also absorb methylmercury directly from water as it passes over their gills, though this is a lesser avenue of accumulation.

 - short-term exposure to high concentrations of mercury vapor has harmful effects on the nervous system, digestive system, respiratory system, and kidneys;